-Diabetes: There has been some concern that cod liver oil or other fish oils might increase blood sugar in people with diabetes.
-But there is no strong research that supports this concern.
-But there is some evidence that cod liver oil may lower blood sugar levels and increase the blood sugar-lowering effects of some antidiabetes drugs.
-There is a concern that blood sugar could drop too low.
+Diabetes: Cod liver oil or other fish oils might increase blood sugar in people with diabetes, but it's not clear if this is a major concern.
+Cod liver oil might also lower blood sugar levels and increase the effects of some antidiabetes drugs.
 If you have diabetes and use cod liver oil, monitor your blood sugar levels closely.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with COD LIVER OIL

 Cod liver oil might slow blood clotting.
-Taking cod liver oil along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking cod liver oil along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

-Cod liver oil seems to decrease blood pressure.
-Taking cod liver oil along with medications for high blood pressure might cause your blood pressure to go too low.
+Cod liver oil might lower blood sugar levels.
+Taking cod liver oil along with diabetes medications might cause blood sugar to drop too low.
+Monitor your blood sugar closely.

 Be cautious with this combination